Einenlum/yaml-revealer/README.md

 **Yaml Revealer** is a vim plugin which allows you to handle the full tree structure of a Yaml key.

-If you often use Yaml files, you know they are very readable at the beginning, but also that they can become a bit harder to read when becoming longer and longer… **Yaml Revealer** is here to guide you when you're lost.
+If you often use Yaml files, you know they are very readable at the beginning, but also that they can become a bit harder to read when becoming longer and longer… **Yaml Revealer** is here to guide you in the dark.

 Features
 --------